SEF-Group-25/stalking-system/report.md

 To see code added for the feature: `git diff 314ccbb 237da3d`.

-To see code added for the DM feature, click here https://github.com/SEF-Group-25/stalking-system/pull/18/files
+To see code added for the DM feature, click here https://github.com/SEF-Group-25/stalking-system/pull/18/files.
+This function sends a discord DM to a specified user, with a specified message.
+It contains error handling and testing has 100% coverage.

 ## Test results
 Before: